mekatronik-achmadi/md_tutorial/electronic/tutorials/esp32_compile.md

 source $HOME/esp32/bin/activate
 ```

-Then setup default KConfig (once each project).
+Then create default KConfig once for each project to generate *sdkconfig* file.

 ```sh
 make defconfig